SatoshiAndKin/rarity-scripts/README.md

 Depending on your situation and current prices, one of these choices will probably be best:

-1) Trade your tokens for FTM on Ethereum.
+1) Trade your tokens for FTM on any chain.
 Then bridge your FTM to Fantom.
 2) Bridge your tokens to Fantom.
 Then trade your tokens for FTM on Fantom.

 Exchanges: